 - Identify specific aspects of placental development and function that lead to adverse pregnancy outcomes

-- Characterize genetic, growth, and developmental parameters of the fetus that are associated with adverse pregnancy outcomes
+- Characterize genetic, growth, and developmental parameters of the fetus associated with adverse pregnancy outcomes

 - Case Western Reserve University